zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

   **Action:**

-  If you need a truststore, edit the server.ssl.truststore, server.ssl.truststorePassword and server.ssl.truststoreType parameters with valid data.
+  If you need a truststore, edit the `server.ssl.truststore`, `server.ssl.truststorePassword` and `server.ssl.truststoreType` parameters with valid data.
-  If you do not require a truststore, change the trustStoreRequired boolean parameter to `false`.
+  If you do not require a truststore, change the `trustStoreRequired` boolean parameter to `false`.

 ### ZWEAM508E